AmeyaGurjar/ForkMaintainer/README.md

 ```IGNORED="<ingnored repo's starting words aur repo's whole name (Just Add space between if more than one)>"```

 ```TOKEN=<Your Git Acess Token>```

+Run fork.py, remove.py Or sync.py As Per Their Name Suggests.